Pythonidae

-The Pythonidae, commonly known as pythons, are a family of nonvenomous snakes found in Africa, Asia, and Australia.
+The Pythonidae, commonly known as pythons, are a family of non-venomous snakes found in Africa, Asia, and Australia.
 Among its members are some of the largest snakes in the world.
 Ten genera and 39 species are currently recognized.
 Being naturally non-venomous, pythons must constrict their prey to induce cardiac arrest prior to consumption.
 Pythons will typically strike at and bite their prey of choice to gain hold of it; they then must use physical strength to constrict their prey, by coiling their muscular bodies around the animal, effectively suffocating it before swallowing whole.
 This is in stark contrast to venomous snakes such as the rattlesnake, for example, which delivers a swift, venomous bite but releases, waiting as the prey succumbs to envenomation before being consumed.
 Collectively, the pythons are well-documented and studied as constrictors, much like other non-venomous snakes, including the boas and even kingsnakes of the New World.

-Pythons are indigenous to the Old World Tropics, including sub-Saharan Africa, tropical to subtropical Asia, and Australia, Pythons are ambush predators that primarily kill prey by constriction, causing cardiac arrest.
+Pythons are indigenous to the tropics of the Old World, including sub-Saharan Africa, subtropical to tropical Asia, and Australia, Pythons are ambush predators that primarily kill prey by constriction, causing cardiac arrest.
 Pythons are oviparous, laying eggs that females incubate until they hatch.
 They possess premaxillary teeth, with the exception of adults in the Australian genus Aspidites.
 While many species are available in the exotic pet trade, caution is needed with larger species due to potential danger.
 The taxonomy of pythons has evolved, and they are now known to be more closely related to sunbeam snakes and the Mexican burrowing python.

 Pythons are frequently poached for their skins, with the export market for skins from Southeast Asia estimated at a billion dollars in 2012.
 They are also sold and consumed as meat.
 They can carry diseases, such as salmonella and leptospirosis, which can be transmitted to humans.
 Pythons are also used in African traditional medicine to treat ailments like rheumatism and mental illnesses.
 Their body parts, including blood and organs, are believed to have various healing properties.
 In some African cultures, pythons have significant roles in folklore and mythology, often symbolizing strength or having sacred status.

 Distribution and habitat

-Pythons are found in sub-Saharan Africa, Nepal, India, Sri Lanka, Bangladesh, Southeast Asia, southeastern Pakistan, southern China, the Philippines and Australia.
+Pythons are found in sub-Saharan Africa, much of South Asia, Southeast Asia, southern China, the Philippines and Australia.